Emanne's journey on 'America's Got Talent' ends

-NORTH PORT — Emanne Beasha’s journey on “America’s Got Talent” ended on Wednesday night.
+NORTH PORT — Emanne Beasha’s journey on “America’s Got Talent” ended Wednesday night.

-Emanne was one of 10 who made it through to the finals, but was eliminated early in the night.
+Emanne was one of 10 who made it through to the finals but she was eliminated early in the night.

-The night kicked off with Emanne performing one final time with Chinese pianist Lang Lang.
+The night kicked off with her performing one final time with Chinese pianist Lang Lang.

 Each of the performers got to perform ahead of the announcement of the winner.
-Following the performance, the 10-year-old opera singer found out she did not make it to the top five.
+Following the performance, the young opera singer found out she did not make it to the top five.

-The young North Port resident’s journey, which began in June, ended on her 11th birthday.
-In that time, North Port has rallied to celebrate Emanne and her talents.
+Her journey, which began in June, ended on her 11th birthday.
+In that time, North Port rallied to celebrate Emanne and her talent.

-Three watch parties were hosted for Emanne, including one at CoolToday Park.

 On Tuesday night, judge Simon Cowell said Emanne deserved to be in the finals, and judge Gabrielle Union called her an angel on Earth.